nadav-galili/regulation_training/instructions.md

 8. Data Flow & Architecture

    1. Landing Page:
-      • User lands on the home screen and selects either “Employee Login” or “Admin Dashboard.”
+      • User lands on the home screen and selects either "Employee Login" or "Admin Dashboard."
    2. Employee Login Flow:
       • Employee enters their ID.
       • Frontend calls Supabase to validate the ID against the employees table.